Strategic timing of arrivals to a queueing system with scheduled customers: Model and preliminaries

-Let $\mathcal{T}_s $ be a fixed appointment schedule of $M$ customers.
-Let $f$ ($F$) denote the probability density function (cumulative distribution function) of an arrival distribution.
-We assume that $F$ is continuous for $t>0$.
-Then, the state of the model can be given through the probabilities $P_n(t)$ of having $n\in \mathbb{N}_0$ customers (including both scheduled and walk-in customers) in the system at time $t$.
-For $\delta>0$ such that $[t,t+\delta]\subseteq [\mathcal{T}(k),\mathcal{T}(k+1) )$, the dynamics of the customer amounts can be written as
+\jiesen{Let \(f_e\) (respectively \(F_e\)) denote the probability density function (respectively cumulative distribution function) of the Nash equilibrium arrival distribution.
+We allow \(F_e\) to consist of both a continuous component and finitely many atoms; these atoms correspond to time points with positive probability mass, and this structure will be verified through our numerical examples.
+The dynamic states can be computed through the probabilities $P_n(t)$ of having $n\in \mathbb{N}_0$ customers (including both scheduled and walk-in customers) in the system at time $t$.} At points $\mathcal{T}(k)$, where a scheduled customer arrives we define